 NYC recorded 55 motorcycle fatalities in 2023, the highest single-year total on record.
-The number dropped to 39 in 2024, but motorcyclists still accounted for roughly 15% of all traffic deaths while representing just 2% of registered vehicles on the road.
+The number dropped to 39 in 2024.
+Riders stay dramatically overrepresented in fatal crashes: statewide, motorcyclists were 17% of all traffic deaths in 2023 even though they are a small fraction of registered vehicles, according to ITSMR.

-Through the first nine months of 2025, motorized two-wheeler deaths stood at 51, a 15% decline from 60 during the same period in 2024.
+Through the first nine months of 2025, deaths among all motorized two-wheelers (e-bikes, mopeds, and motorcycles combined) fell to 51 from 60 in the same period of 2024, a 15% decline, per NYC DOT.
 The trend is moving in the right direction, but the fundamental math has not changed: riding a motorcycle in New York City is far more dangerous than driving a car.

 NYC vs. the National Average

 The unlicensed rider problem is acute in the city.
-In 2023, only 27% of motorcycle fatalities involved riders with proper Class M licenses.
-Only 36% of the motorcycles involved were properly registered.
+NYC DOT reported that of the riders killed in 2023, only 13 (27%) held a proper motorcycle license, and only 20 (36%) of the motorcycles involved were properly registered.

 Borough Breakdown: Where Riders Die

-The borough patterns track with road design.
+The pattern tracks road design.
 Brooklyn and Queens have wide, high-speed arterial roads.
 Atlantic Avenue, Flatbush Avenue, Northern Boulevard, and Queens Boulevard were all built for vehicle throughput, not safety.
-These corridors create the conditions where left-turn collisions, the most common motorcycle crash type, happen with lethal frequency.
+These corridors create the conditions where left-turn collisions, a leading motorcycle crash type, happen with lethal frequency.

 Dangerous Corridors for Motorcyclists